 Blaze delivers its performance wins by shifting work from runtime to compile time.
 It offers three optimization strategies:

-Say that for readability you declare the MAX_UPLOAD_SIZE like so:
+Say you declare MAX_UPLOAD_SIZE like so:

 // Source